Amino Acids Help Keep You Beautiful

-Muscles contain branched-chain amino acids (BCAAs).
-Supplementing with BCAAs during aerobic exercise such as running and long-distance swimming helps the body regenerate muscle.
-Since muscle burns fat having more muscle mass increases your metabolism so that you burn more energy.
+Muscles contain abundant amino acids.Supplementation with amino acids during aerobic exercise such as running or long-distance swimming helps the body to rebuild new muscle.
+As you build up your muscle mass, your body uses more energy because the metabolic rate increases.
 This makes it harder to gain fat.

 Taking amino acids helps you to exercise more efficiently, for longer and at greater capacity.
 This helps your body to burn more fat.

 More people today are taking amino acids to stay lean, from athletes to the health-conscious.

 Soaps and detergents are flushed down with household wastewater.
 Ideally they should be biodegradable so they rapidly decompose into the environment.